birdcorp/cli/README.md

   <h1 style="border-bottom: none;">BirdPay CLI</h1>
   <h3>A Command-Line Interface for Managing BirdPay Merchant Services</h3>
   <p>
     Bird CLI is a command-line tool for managing BirdPay merchant operations.
-It provides functionality for handling orders, accounts, webhooks, and generating miniapp previews, all in one place to streamline your workflows.
+It provides functionality for handling orders, accounts, webhooks, and miniapps, in your terminal.
   </p>
   <h2>
     <a href="https://docs-openapi.onrender.com">📚 Documentation</a>